marctrem/usbarmory-wiki-fork/Secure-boot.md

 * U-Boot Verified Boot configuration, which embeds a public key in the bootloader so that only a signed kernel can ever be executed.

-The combination of i.MX53 secure boot and U-Boot verified boot features allow a fully verified chain of trust in authenticating the executed Linux kernel.
+The combination of i.MX53 secure boot and U-Boot verified boot features allows a fully verified chain of trust, authenticating the executed Linux kernel.
 When signing a kernel that embeds a root file system, such as the [Embedded INTERLOCK distribution](https://github.com/inversepath/usbarmory/tree/master/software/buildroot), the authentication has full coverage, otherwise Linux kernel verification of executed code is not covered in this guide and left out to implementors.